mvolkmann/blog/src/smalltalk/14-objects.md

 Transcript show: r2 area.
 "6"
 ```

-To determine the class of an object, send it the `#class` unary message.
+To determine the class of an object, send it the unary message `#class`.
 For example, `19 class` returns `SmallInteger`.

 Variables defined in a Workspace hold references to their object values.